 With the release of Next and many great (also) free expansions since then, Hello Games are making amends.
 Featuring multiplayer and a host of welcome changes and tweaks, No Man’s Sky is now the game it was meant to be — and Hello Games ain’t finished with it yet.

 Explore the great unknown at your leisure or with friends in one of gaming’s true redemption stories.

 Developer: Sucker Punch

 Poor Second Son.
 Released at a time when Sony didn’t really know what they were quite doing with their line-up of exclusives, the third mainline inFamous entry was burdened with gimmicks to show off the DualShock 4, as well as featuring a supremely unlikable protagonist in Delsin Rowe.

 However, while most open world games seem to have forgotten this generation that being a superhero is fun as heck, Second Son shone brightly as a good excuse to leap around a mayhem and cause destruction.
-Second Son is not without its flaw, sure, but it’s still a bunch of fun if you approach it with an open mind.
+Second Son is not without its flaws, sure, but it’s still a bunch of fun if you approach it with an open mind.

-10. Just Cause 3
+23. Just Cause 3

 Developer: Avalanche Studios